The argenteus denomination

 VICTORIAE SARMATICAE with a campgate with four turrets and open doors (the campgate above did not show doors and most have three turrets.), a type which exists at Nicomedia (RIC 25b) and is one more variant spelling of VICTORIA SARM.

-The very common post-reform radiate looks a lot like the pre-reform aurelianus, but has no silver instead of perhaps four or five percent silver, which gave the pre-reform coins much more value because silver was worth, by weight, 100 times the worth of copper.
+The reformed radiate.
+The common post-reform radiate looks a lot like the pre-reform aurelianus, but has no silver instead of perhaps four or five percent silver, which gave the pre-reform coins much more value because silver was worth, by weight, 80 times the worth of copper.

 The new "post-reform radiate fraction" of Diocletian from Alexandria.